 they named me as their first program director at WHLO and of course,

 the "Good Guys" format trailed along with us.

 1966, the station came to the attention of Bob

 Howard, the GM of WPGC, whose family lived in Cleveland.

-and about 1966 he and I got in touch and next thing you know,
+about 1966 he and I got in touch and next thing you know, I was

-I was living in Silver Spring, MD and I was the afternoon jock
+living in Silver Spring, MD and I was the afternoon jock and the

-take some time and go to this site and sooooo many memories
+occasionally take some time and go to this site and sooooo many

-a great radio station.
-WPGC was a GREAT station and so far ahead
+great radio station.
+WPGC was a GREAT station and so far ahead of